foundation/foundation-sites/docs/pages/prototyping.md

 ## Padding Helper Classes

 Generate spaces around the content with these easy to use padding classes.
-By default it only supports `10`, `20`, `30`, `40` and `50`.
-You can add more values though, through Sass Variables.

 #### Padding (All Sides)